Rules and Procedures

 A PERMIT IS REQUIRED FOR EVENTS INVOLVING MORE THAN 25 PEOPLE

 A special event permit must be obtained for an event involving more than 25 people.
-The application for a special event permit must be submitted to the Director of Public Safety (via the Municipal Clerk) using the attached form at least fourteen (14) days before the event.
+The application for a special event permit must be submitted to the Director of Public Safety (via the Community Coordinator) using the attached form at least fourteen (14) days before the event.

 Non-profit Folly Beach clubs and organizations are not required to get special event permits in order to use the Community Center.